ory/sdk/clients/client/go/docs/LoginFlow.md

 ### NewLoginFlow

-`func NewLoginFlow(expiresAt time.Time, id string, issuedAt time.Time, requestUrl string, type_ string, ui UiContainer, ) *LoginFlow`
+`func NewLoginFlow(expiresAt time.Time, id string, issuedAt time.Time, requestUrl string, state interface{}, type_ string, ui UiContainer, ) *LoginFlow`

 NewLoginFlow instantiates a new LoginFlow object
 This constructor will assign default values to properties that have it defined,